EdgeFirstAI/documentation/docs/studio/datasets/index.md

 ## Annotation Sets

 Each dataset can have multiple *Annotations Sets*.
-An *Annotation Set* is a container for storing the annotations in the datast.
+An *Annotation Set* is a container for storing the annotations in the dataset.
 Each *Annotation Set* contains annotations from a different source (i.e. different annotation teams, or inferences from models).

 ### Annotation Set Operation